Show All Answers

 The bus leaves from the KNRRC Park & Ride and travels to Century Park LRT station.
 See the schedule above or download Transit App.
 The bus then leaves from Century Park LRT station back to the KNRRC Park & Ride.

 Yes.
 Ad space and sponsorship opportunities are available.
-Please contact Alyssa Carson at (780) 929-4306 for more information.
+Please contact the Beaumont Chamber of Commerce at (780) 986-5454 for more information.

 The three New Flyer Excelsior coaches are owned by Beaumont and are branded Beaumont Transit.
 Two buses will be in operation at any one time, with the third bus as a backup.
 The buses will be rotated through the schedule so that all there buses are used equally.
 The buses will be used by Beaumont Transit exclusively.